Cleveden Secondary School

 Cleveden Secondary School is located in Kelvinside in the West End of Glasgow.

 The school

-In 1973, the Glasgow High School for Girls, situated in the same building as the present school, began accepting both male and female pupils, and in 1975 was officially re-opened as Cleveden Secondary School.
-The school exists in its current form as the result of a merge between Cleveden and North Kelvinside Secondary Schools between 1998 and 2001.
+The school can trace its origin back to 1894 and the founding of the Glasgow High School for Girls in Garnethill.
+In 1973, the school moved to new purpose built premises in Kelvindale.
+It began accepting both male and female pupils and in 1975 was officially re-named as Cleveden Secondary School.
+The school exists in its current form as the result of a merger between Cleveden and North Kelvinside Secondary Schools between 1998 and 2001.

 The Head Teacher is Mrs Claire Wilson who was appointed on 9 October 2020.

-It has recently won £1000 from two students winning the Bloodhound Racecar Challenge in 2016.
+It won £1000 from two students winning the Bloodhound Racecar Challenge in 2016.